durandtibo/coola/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before requesting a review

 - [ ] I have performed a self-review of my code
-- [ ] If it is a new feature, I have added thorough tests and updated the documentation.
+- [ ] If it is a new feature, I have added thorough tests and updated the documentation
-- [ ] Does your submission pass tests?
+- [ ] My submission passes tests